MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 # Install Copilot for Sales add-in for Outlook

+> [!NOTE]
+> Not all versions of Outlook (such as Mac, mobile, and some versions of the desktop client) support the new enhanced Teams app.
+To ensure all clients get Copilot for Sales, it is best to install the Copilot for Sales for Outlook add-in and the newer [enhanced Copilot for Sales Teams app](/microsoft-365/admin/manage/teams-apps-work-on-outlook-and-m365?view=o365-worldwide&preserve-view=true).

 The add-in is installed in Fixed mode by default.
 In a Fixed deployment, users receive the add-in automatically and can't remove it.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/).